-This dual degree program takes advantage of course overlap between the MBA and MS-Finance curricula, and allows students to receive both degrees upon completion of a minimum of 75 graduate credits.
+This dual degree program takes advantage of course overlap between the MBA and MS-Finance curricula, and allows students to receive both degrees upon completion of 57-66 graduate credits.
 Students can reduce the total credits required if they have had acceptable prior courses equivalent to MBA core courses.
 Both the MBA and the MS-Finance are offered through evening courses targeted to full-time working professionals, and through online courses available to students worldwide.

 Students who wish to pursue the dual MBA and MS-Finance must meet the entrance requirements of both programs.